Moraga Garden Club

 Jessica Fleming, Bobbie Preston

 How to Join

 Dues are $45 annually.
 You will receive a roster and an electronic Newsletter.

 You are welcome to be our guest twice at any one of our General Meetings, but expect you to join thereafter.

-Barring the current Covid restrictions, we usually meet every third Thursday of the month, at the Holy Trinity Cultural Center at 1700 School Street in Moraga, September through May.
+We meet every third Thursday of the month, at the Holy Trinity Cultural Center at 1700 School Street in Moraga, September through May.
 These days, our Meetings are via Zoom.